cucapra/dahlia/docs/binders.md

 title: Variable Binders
 ---

-Variables in Fuse can be bound in three ways.
+Variables in Fuse can be bound in four ways.

 ## Let bindings